 We found 3 family medicine practitioners who accept Kaiser Permanente near Antioch, CA.

-Dr. Peter Matel specializes in family medicine and practices in Antioch, CA. He takes Blue Shield, Blue Cross/Blue Shield, Medicare, and more.
-He attended medical school at the University of the East, Ramon Magsaysay Memorial Medical Center.
+Dr. Peter Matel specializes in family medicine.
+He is in-network for several insurance carriers, including Blue Shield, Blue Cross/Blue Shield, and Medicare.
+Dr. Matel is a graduate of the University of the East, Ramon Magsaysay Memorial Medical Center.

 Conditions / Treatments